FelixOnline/FelixOnline/readme.md

 You may wish to add the two role scripts in the scripts folder, and the spam cleaning script to a cron task.

+If you host Admin on the same server as the main site, you may need to define CACHE_PATH in the configuration file and set it to the same path as the main site for cache resetting to work.

 ### Database Migrations
 * Run `./vendor/bin/phinx init` to create a `phinx.yml` file in the root directory and fill it in with your database credentials
 * Run `./vendor/bin/phinx migrate` to run all migrations